Ryan Durand: College career

 Durand graduated from Syracuse with a 3.75 GPA and a degree in exercise science in December 2008.
 The four-time Big East All-Academic selection’s post-football endeavors include going back to school to obtain a degree in physical therapy.
 As a senior in 2008, Durand started all 12 games at right guard and was tabbed a second-team All-Big East selection.
 Was invited to play in the East-West Shrine Game.
 Additionally, Durand was instrumental in helping running back Curtis Brinkley become the eighth different player in Syracuse history to record 1,000 rushing yards in a season.
 As a junior, Durand started 11 games at right guard and protected an offensive unit that amassed an average of 291.9 yards per game.
 And as a sophomore in 2006, Durand started all 12 games at right guard.
 Durand was also one of only 13 players to start every game and was the only offensive lineman to start every game at the same position.
 As a redshirt freshman in 2005, he played in seven games and made the travel squad for all 12 contests.

 As a freshman, Durand was redshirted for the season and saw action on the scout team.
 Prior to the NFL Draft, he was accepted to study at his top post-grad choice, Springfield College.
 Durand’s solid academic record and character put him in contention for the prestigious Vincent dePaul Draddy Trophy given to college football player with the best combination of academics, community service and on-field performance.
 He was a semifinalist for the award as a senior.

 Professional career

-Durand has the athleticism and intelligence to complement his size and strength which has allowed him to hold up against bigger defensive tackles in the NFL.
 Durand made his professional debut in a victory at Dallas on October 10, 2010.
-Drafted in the 2009 NFL draft in the seventh round by the Tennessee Titans, Durand stayed with the Titans for three years until getting injured during the Saints and Titans preseason game in 2012.
+Selected in the 2009 NFL draft in the seventh round by the Tennessee Titans, Durand stayed with the Titans for three years until getting injured during the Saints and Titans preseason game in 2012.
 He received an injury settlement from the Titans and eight weeks later, was signed to the active roster by the Miami Dolphins.
 In January 2013 Durand became the first offensive linemen signed by the Kansas City Chiefs new coach, Andy Reid.